voxel51/fiftyone/docs/source/cli/index.rst

 .. code-block:: shell

-    # Prints information about an operator
+    # Prints information about an operator or panel
     fiftyone operators info <uri>

 .. _cli-fiftyone-delegated: